 So, how does OMAD work?

-Like other intermittent fasting plans, one meal a day fasting works by using a timed eating break to get your body into a state that helps you shed fat and gain energy.
+Like other intermittent fasting schedules, one meal a day fasting works by using a timed eating break to get your body into a state that helps you shed fat and gain energy.

 After you chow down, your body gets to work on digesting and sifting through all the food you just ate for the nutrients it needs.
 To do that, it phones a friend — insulin — to take those nutrients where they need to go.
 Over the next few hours, your body transforms your meal into stuff like energy, fat, muscle, and brain power before entering its couch potato phase — the 8–12 hours of post-feast contentment.